 Unless you’re a sheep farmer, there’s just no need for all that grass.
-Are you spending fistfuls of money and a good deal of your precious Saturday mowing the lawn like a chump?
+Are you spending fistfuls of money and a good deal of your precious Saturday mowing the lawn with the best hover mower like a chump?
 Well, stop that.
-Lawns are really lovely and green and great and all, but they use an enormous amount of water, gasoline, fertilizer and your sweet time.
+Lawns are really lovely and green and great and all, but they use a n enormous amount of water, gasoline, fertilizer and your sweet time.
 The US alone uses 800 million gallons of gas a year to mow lawns and that accounts for a whopping 5% of greenhouse gas emissions.
 Garden like a champ by considering an alternative lawn, reducing the amount of lawn you have or doing something useful with all that space.
 Here are some alternatives to the traditional lawn that will have you thinking twice about your patch of green.

 Switch your traditional lawn for a perennial ground cover.
 Ground covers use less water, require less maintenance and don’t need to be mowed.
 Find a ground cover that suits your needs.
 A really popular choice at the moment is microclover which spreads fast, looks great and flowers too.
 Opt for other hardy perennials such as dwarf dogwood, alyssum, tapien (verbena), sweet woodruff, and cotoneaster.
 You can also plant herbs like juniper, thyme, chamomile, and oregano which make for luscious, fragrant carpets.